-- pedestrians, cyclists and persons with disabilities and ensuring safety, accessibility, convenience, and comfort of all street users are considered; - to work with York Region to ensure that sidewalks and street lighting are provided on all streets served by transit; - d) supporting the provision of accessible, grade-separated crossings, where feasible and environmentally acceptable, at barrier points where major roads, highways, rail lines, and natural features such as ravines and waterways present a significant disruption to the movement of pedestrians and cyclists; - e) promoting a safe and comprehensive network of signed bike routes, bike lanes, cycling trails and multi-use paths for cyclists of all ages and abilities generally as identified in Appendix D - Cycling Facilities based on the Markham and York Region Cycling Master Plans; - f) implementing segregated bicycle lanes and/or off-road bicycle paths along arterial roads and major and minor collector roads where cycling safety is a foremost concern; - g) enhancing and integrating convenient and secure public bicycle parking within: - inter-modal locations such as rail stations and transit stops; - ii. major trip attractors such as sports venues, entertainment centres, shopping complexes and community service centres; and - iii. the right-of-ways of streets in new mixed-use neighbourhoods and intensification areas; - h) updating the zoning by-law to include bicycle parking standards and requirements for shower and change facilities in major non-residential developments; - i) supporting the implementation of Markham's Pathways and Trails Master Plan to create a connected network of off-road trails through natural areas and hydro corridors for use by pedestrians and cyclists; - j) considering the introduction of a bike-share program for residents and visitors to Markham; and - k) partnering with the Region and organizations in the local cycling community to support on-going promotional, safety and educational programs for pedestrians and cyclists.
+- c) to work with York Region to ensure that sidewalks and street lighting are provided on all streets served by transit; - d) supporting the provision of accessible, grade-separated crossings, where feasible and environmentally acceptable, at barrier points where major roads, highways, rail lines, and natural features such as ravines and waterways present a significant disruption to the movement of pedestrians and cyclists; - e) promoting a safe and comprehensive network of signed bike routes, bike lanes, cycling trails and multi-use paths for cyclists of all ages and abilities generally as identified in Appendix D - Cycling Facilities based on the Markham and York Region Cycling Master Plans; - f) implementing segregated bicycle lanes and/or off-road bicycle paths along arterial roads and major and minor collector roads where cycling safety is a foremost concern; - g) enhancing and integrating convenient and secure public bicycle parking within: - i. inter-modal locations such as rail stations and transit stops; - ii. major trip attractors such as sports venues, entertainment centres, shopping complexes and community service centres; and - iii. the right-of-ways of streets in new mixed-use neighbourhoods and intensification areas; - h) updating the zoning by-law to include bicycle parking standards and requirements for shower and change facilities in major non-residential developments; - supporting the implementation of Markham's Pathways and Trails Master Plan to create a connected network of off-road trails through natural areas and hydro corridors for use by pedestrians and cyclists; - j) considering the introduction of a bike-share program for residents and visitors to Markham; and - k) partnering with the Region and organizations in the local cycling community to support on-going promotional, safety and educational programs for pedestrians and cyclists.